How to Set Up a Hong Kong Special Purpose Vehicle

 • SPV abuses

-Many bigger corporations have implemented an SPV into their own companies in the hope to secure their own financial assets.
+Many bigger corporations have implemented an SPV into their own companies in the hope of securing their own financial assets.

-So what better than to be a part of its economic success, and set up an SPV in HK!
+So what better way to be a part of its economic success than to set up an SPV in HK?

-Furthermore, being in close proximity with China also helps Hong Kong become a key financial hub in Asia, becoming especially beneficial if you are looking to do deals with Chinese investors, or trying to penetrate the Chinese market.
+Furthermore, being in close proximity to China also helps Hong Kong become a key financial hub in Asia, becoming especially beneficial if you are looking to do deals with Chinese investors or trying to penetrate the Chinese market.

 2. Hong Kong’s Strategic Corporate Structure